-Converting money in a traditional 401(k) or IRA to a Roth 401(k) or Roth IRA has long had many potential advantages.
+Converting money in a pre-tax (or traditional) 401(k) or IRA to a Roth 401(k) or Roth IRA has long had many potential advantages.
 Of course, you need to pay taxes on the converted amount.
-But once the money is in a Roth IRA, you don't pay taxes on qualified withdrawals, giving you more flexibility to manage your taxes in retirement and boost after-tax income.1 Plus, there are no required minimum distributions (RMDs) on Roth IRAs during the lifetime of the original owner, allowing for continued tax-deferred growth and making them valuable vehicles for estate planning.
+But once the money is in a Roth 401(k) or Roth IRA, you don't pay taxes on qualified withdrawals, giving you more flexibility to manage your taxes in retirement and boost after-tax income.1 While Roth IRAs have never had required minimum distributions (RMDs), this is also true of Roth 401(k)s as of 2024.
+This feature can make them valuable estate planning vehicles.

 One reason to consider a Roth conversion this year: Tax rates are set to rise in the future with the sunsetting of the 2017 Tax Cuts and Jobs Act, which expires at the end of 2025.
 That could mean some big changes in tax rates, unless there are other revisions to tax law.
 The top bracket could revert to 39.6% from 37%, and some of the lower brackets could increase by as much as 4 percentage points.